← Back to Projects

 Problem

-Provider capacity, routing, and session states must be consistent across nodes without a central coordinator.
+Provider capacity, routing records, and session records must stay consistent across nodes without a central coordinator.

 Solution

-LWW (Last-Write-Wins) CRDT with tombstone records.
-Nodes replicate state independently; conflicts are resolved by timestamp.
-Tombstones prevent the "resurrection" of deleted records during merges.
+LWW (Last-Write-Wins) CRDT.
+Nodes replicate route and session data independently; conflicts are resolved by timestamp.
+Deleted records stay deleted during later merges.

 Alternative Rejected